A Scoping Review of the Ethical Perspectives on Anthropomorphising Large Language Model-Based Conversational Agents: Introduction

-\textbf{This scoping review addresses this gap by mapping ethically oriented work on anthropomorphising LLM-based conversational agents published in the LLM era (2021-2025)}.
 Following PRISMA-ScR guidance, we search five bibliographic databases (Scopus, Web of Science, IEEE Xplore, PubMed, ACM Digital Library) and three preprint repositories (arXiv, SSRN, PhilArchive).
 We extract and synthesize from 22 included studies (1) how anthropomorphisation is defined, theorized, and operationalized, (2) how ethical challenges and opportunities are framed at individual, organizational, and societal levels, and (3) which methodological approaches are used to connect descriptive findings to governance-relevant recommendations.
 The review yields three contributions: a consolidated conceptual map of anthropomorphisation in LLM-based CAs; an ethics-oriented synthesis that distinguishes recurring risk mechanisms and context-dependent opportunities; and an actionable research and governance agenda that highlights where current evidence supports concrete recommendations and where further empirical work is needed.

 The remainder of the paper is organized as follows.
 Section~\ref{section:work_defs} introduces working definitions used throughout the review.
 Section~\ref{section:related_work} positions this work relative to existing reviews.
 Section~\ref{section:Methodology} details the search strategy, screening, and synthesis approach.
 Section~\ref{section:results} reports results, structured by conceptual, normative, and methodological themes.
 Section~\ref{section:discussion} discusses implications for design and governance and outlines priorities for future research.
 Section~\ref{section:recomm_conclusions} collects our research recommendations and conclusions.